Hsiaohan-89/Iris-Chen-portfolio/README.md

 <dl>
 <dt><a href="getintouch.html" target="_blank" alt="get in touch page">Get in touch</a></dt>
 <dd>
 The <em>Get in touch</em> contain of a form and a textarea also embed a map.
-Users who are interest and would like to get in touch exchange experience and connect.
+Users who are interested and would like to get in touch exchange experience and connect.
 <ul>
-    <li><em>Form</em>- The user are required to tell their name and email, also they can tell me what's their thinking about my webpage, exchange information and experience.
+    <li><em>Form</em>- The user are required to provide their name and email, also they can tell me what's their think about my webpage, and exchange information and experience.
     </li>
-    <li><em>Image</em> - Embed a map to show user where roughly my location.
+    <li><em>Image</em> - Embed a map to show the user where roughly my location.
     </li>
 </dd>
 </dl>